Discover Cork

 6 - Triskel Christchurch

-Crawford Art Gallery holds an expansive national collection featuring sculptures, paintings and watercolours and is located in the heart of Cork in one of the most historic buildings in the city.
-As well as three
+With an expansive national collection of artworks featuring sculptures, paintings and watercolours the Crawford is located in one of the city’s most historic buildings.
+As well as 3 centuries of Irish Art,

 Triskel Christchurch is a fully refurbished neoclassical Georgian Church and is over 300 years old, although there’s been a church on the site since at least 1050.
 It was the main civic church of Cork City in the 17th Century.
 Features worth noting are the Townsend Window, the Modest Man and the Crypt.